Jonosenior/codewars/notes-6kyu.md

 # Notes on 6-Kyu Challenges

+## Tribonacci-sequence
+  Challenge: Like the fibonacci sequence, but summing the previous 3 numbers in a sequence, rather than just 2.
+Given an array of 3 numbers (the 'signature') and an integer n, return n-digits of the tribonnaci sequence, starting with the signature.

+  Solution: Straightforward.
+Sum the last 3 digits of the signature, and push the sum to the end of the signature.
+Repeat n-3 times (because 3 digits are already provided in the signature).

+  Notes: I thought capturing edge cases (eg n is less than 3, or zero) would be harder, but with Ruby's #first(x) method, you can simply return n digits of the signature with signature.first(n).
+Very neat.

 ## Stop-gninnips-my-sdrow.rb

   Challenge: Given a string, return that string but reverse all words longer than 4 characters.